 The Wellness Center is available for any Clark State student, faculty member, or staff member to use.
 A wide array of cardiovascular equipment as well as strength training equipment is available.
 The Clark State gymnasium is also available for recreational use and must be entered through the Wellness Center.
 Locker rooms and showers are available for use.
-Access to the Wellness Center and gymnasium is only allowed after showing Clark State identification and signing in at the desk inside the Wellness Center.
-The hours of operation are Monday-Thursday, 8 a.m. - 6 p.m. and Friday, 8 a.m.
-5 p.m.
+Access to the Wellness Center and gymnasium is only allowed after showing Clark State identification and signing in at the desk outside the Wellness Center.